-The first step—inspiration—is all about ideas.
+- The first step—inspiration—is all about ideas.
 Delving into the intricate machinery of our cells, laboratory scientists work to trace the root causes of disease and identify possible solutions.
-Other researchers work to improve how we gather and analyze medical diagnoses and treatment strategies through technology and innovation.
+Other informatics researchers work to improve how we gather and analyze medical diagnoses and treatment strategies through technology and innovation.
 In the clinic, health professionals are constantly learning from patients and seeking ways to achieve better health outcomes and improve the patient experience.

 - The second step—investigation—is where we further develop and test promising ideas.
 Researchers and clinicians work together to create new treatments, technologies and practices to advance care.
 These solutions are then put to the test through clinical trials or research studies that determine how well they work and how they can best benefit patients.

-“Being a learning health system means that all of our team members are encouraged to think creatively and advance rigorous science, and translate research findings into improved care for our patients and our communities,” said Kristie Foley, PhD, associate dean of research and chair of the Implementation Science department.
+“Being an academic learning health system means that all of our team members are encouraged to think creatively and advance rigorous science, and translate research findings into improved care for our patients and our communities,” said Kristie Foley, PhD, associate dean of research and chair of the Implementation Science department.
 “This creates a fertile environment for innovation and allows us to attract the best and brightest clinicians and scientists.”

 Transforming medical education